 The Professional collection has an elegant brushed (satin) aluminum exterior.

 All-Clad sets a higher standard in this category because all of its stainless steel cookware is fully-clad.

 Fully-clad cookware provides heat conduction throughout the entire pan or pot, not just on the bottom.
 This cladding or layering and bonding of metals makes the cooking performance of All-Clad hard to beat.

-All-Clad Copper Core, D5, and TK stainless steel collections have five-ply construction alternating between conductive metals such as 18/10 (18% chromium and 10% nickel) stainless steel, copper, and heavy-gauge (thicker) aluminum.
+All-Clad Copper Core and D5 stainless steel collections have five-ply construction alternating between conductive metals such as 18/10 (18% chromium and 10% nickel) stainless steel, copper, and heavy-gauge (thicker) aluminum.

-Two All-Clad collections (Copper Core and C4) feature a 100% copper core.
+All-Clad Copper Core features a 100% copper core.
 Copper is considered a good conductor of heat.
 None of Tramontina collections feature a copper core.